nirav99/Contest/README.txt

 20) MatrixAllPaths.java - Print all the paths in a 2D matrix from top-left to bottom-right when only two operations move_down and move_right are allowed.

-21) NQueenProblem.java - Code to show one solution of placing N queens on an NxN chess board such that no queen can hit each other.
+21) NQueenProblem.java - Code to find all solutions of placing N queens on an NxN chess board such that no queen can hit each other.

 22) SmithWaterman.java - Class to study dynamic programming to partially